Skip to content

 Symmetric aggregates ❌ (uses CFL) ✅ (OLAP)

-Nested / hierarchical results ✅ (nest:)
+Nested / hierarchical results ✅ (nest)

 OLAP hierarchies (multi-level, parent-child) Partial ✅ first-class